Bitcoin Price Tumbles Sharply Below $5,000 Mark

 Conclusion

 The cryptocurrency markets generally respond quickly to market speculations, due to low regulatory control and the lack of fair value concept.
-Trades concerns over the BCH hard fork and SEC crackdown on illegal activities and outright fraud in the growing digital currency industry have added to the selloff.
+Recently, the Bitcoin price tumbles sharply, adding to the overall market volatility.
+Trade concerns over the BCH hard fork and SEC crackdown on illegal activities and outright fraud in the growing digital currency industry have further intensified the selloff.
 The market could move either way in the coming days.
 Therefore, investors should closely gauge all fundamental and technical movements.

 What’s your opinion about the latest crash and how long do you believe the bearish trend will exist?
 Express your thoughts in the comment section below.